Table of Contents

 Type IIA (fast twitch oxidative fibres)

 - Type I fibers are characterized by low force/power/speed production and high endurance, The slow twitch muscle fibers are more efficient at using oxygen to generate more adenosine triphosphate (ATP) fuel for continuous, extended muscle contractions over a long time.
 They fire more slowly than fast twitch fibers and can go for a long time before they fatigue.
 Therefore, slow twitch fibers are great at helping athletes run marathons and bicycle for hours.

-- Type IIA fall in between the two.
-These fast twitch muscle fibers are also known as intermediate fast-twitch fibers.
+- Type IIA fibers fall in between the two.
+These fast-twitch muscle fibers are also known as intermediate fast-twitch fibers.
 They can use both aerobic and anaerobic metabolism almost equally to create energy.
 In this way, they are a combination of type I and type IIB muscle fibers.